 Being initially a developer of native mobile apps that run on Kotlin and Swift languages and a Google-certified development studio, Surf was an early adopter of Flutter cross-platform framework, which was released in 2017.
-Our app for Rosbank corporate clients was the first banking app on Flutter in Russia.
+Our app for a Bank corporate clients was the first banking app on Flutter in Europe.
 Choosing a cross-platform development framework not only saved a significant part of the client’s budget, but also provided higher security, since code in Dart language that is used in Flutter, is compiled into non-human readable code.
 This complicates the reverse rendering process and makes the app more secure than solutions written on Java, Kotlin or React Native.
-In 2020, our app for Rosbank was named the best app in the Banking, Finance, and Insurance category, according to Tagline Awards, the highest Russian award for interactive projects.

 Focus on the core business